Virginia Beach Photographer

 So you've finally planned a date to capture those beautiful family memories - yay!
-Progress, go you!
+Progress.
+Go you!
 The next thought that comes to mind is: "What on earth are we going to wear?"
 Visions of dragging your kids through the mall, and rummaging through the back of your husband's closet quickly drain your enthusiasm.
 The good news is, I have some helpful tips prepared to make your job as painless as possible.
-Don't worry, we got this!
+Don't worry, we've got this!

 A few quick wardrobe tips to keep in mind:

-- Chose a color palette of 2-3 complimentary colors for your group.
-Working off one pattern works well - select that and then use colors that coordinate & compliment that pattern piece.
+Chose a color palette of 2-3 complimentary colors for your group.
+Working off of one pattern works well - select that, and then use colors that coordinate & compliment that pattern piece.

 Perfectly coiffed hair and formal attire at the beach look and feel uncomfortable too.
 Whereas, styles that are fun and relaxed reflect the mood of the beach and will prevent fussing over details that have come undone.
 I also recommend layers, in case it is chilly or very hot.
 Hats, scarves and sunglasses can be fun and add variety.

 Likewise, sessions in a wooded area would require appropriate footwear to allow walking, hiking, and protecting feet.
 Colors that enhance fall foliage or compliment earthy greens and browns make sense here too.
 If your session is in an urban location, something on trend and sophisticated may fit if you'll be downtown sipping cocktails.
 Or, creative and funky might win the day if you'll be in an arts district or hip local microbrewery.
 It all depends on your style and the environment.
 Your wardrobe choices should reflect both, flatter your favorite features, and make you feel your best.